 The Chippewa River Watershed (Figure 2) is located in southwestern Minnesota.
 Portions of eight counties make up the watershed including Otter Tail, Grant, Stevens, Douglas, Pope, Swift, Kandiyohi and Chippewa counties.
-It drains a 5,387 km basin.
+It drains a 5,387 km2 basin.
 For monitoring purposes, the Chippewa River Basin is divided into six tributaries/basins (Table 1 and Figure 2).
 The East Branch (24.28%) covers the largest percentage of area followed by the Middle and Little Chippewa Rivers (19.33%) and the Upper Chippewa River (17.05%).
 In 2000, the watershed had a population of 43,227.
 As seen in Table 2, agriculture is the primary land use in the watershed, followed by grasslands.
 Grasslands are predominantly around lakes and riverbanks.

 The Chippewa River Watershed Project (CRWP) monitors daily flow of streams from all sub-basins via data-loggers installed at various locations along the river.
 The CRWP also monitors the Total Suspended Solid particle (TSS) and phosphorus (total phosphorus and orthophosphate).
-Water samples are periodically collected by the CRWP staff during the monitoring
+Water samples are periodically collected by the CRWP staff during the monitoring season (April 1^{st} - September 30^{th}) and sent to the laboratory for analyses.
+Using the Flux model, these